gpdoud/BCMS-DOCS/overview-of-bcms.md

 Roles define the capabilities of the user.
 Each user is related to a single role but roles can define capabilities for more than one role.

+Here are the current MAX staff that have BCMS privileges:

+- Greg (root)
+- Patricia, Kim, Denis (admin/staff)
+- Mike (admin/instructor)
+- Sean, Kelsey, Nick, Kait (instructor)

+These are all easily visible for those that can display users.

 ### Root

 The `root` role is the highest security level.
 There are no restrictions on the root user.

 ### Admin